-- classroom observation by the SENDCO and senior leaders. - ongoing assessment of progress made by intervention groups - work sampling on a termly basis. - scrutiny of planning. - teacher discussions with the SENDCO - informal feedback from all staff. - pupil interviews when evaluating and developing new whole-class provision maps or reviewing existing whole-class provision maps - pupil progress tracking using assessment data (whole-school processes) - monitoring individual provision maps for children with SEN, evaluating the impact of these on pupils' progress. - attendance records - regular meetings about pupils' progress between the SENCO and the head teacher
+- classroom observation by the SENDCO and senior leaders. - ongoing assessment of progress made by intervention groups - work sampling on a termly basis. - scrutiny of planning. - teacher discussions with the SENDCO - informal feedback from all staff. - pupil interviews when setting new SEND Support targets or reviewing existing targets - pupil progress tracking using assessment data (whole-school processes) - monitoring SEND Support documents and targets, evaluating the impact of these on pupils' progress. - attendance records

-• head teacher's report to parents and governors
+- regular meetings about pupils' progress between the SENCO and the head teacher - head teacher's report to parents and governors